exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial.md

 5. Make sure the *subpath* textfield is empty
 6. Uncheck *Copy only when isntalling*

-Because each room is going to be a different game of Cards Against, each room should have their own deck of cards, represented by a *Deck* object.
+Because each room is going to be a different game of *Cards Against*, each room should have their own deck of cards, represented by a *Deck* object.
 This model is responsible for tracking cards in play, dealing cards, and shuffling them back into the deck for reuse.

 Create a file for the new Deck class.
 It won't be passed along to the players in the game, so no need to have it subclass RiffleModel or make a copy for the iOS version.